Umit-Soylu/Mastering-Java-For-Beginners/README.md

 * This section covers variables and casting of variable types to each other with examples in java.
   * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Variables).
   * Issues tackled: `variable`, `parameter`, `field`, `local variable`, `casting`.
+* Coding Examples: Addition and Division operations for `int` values.
+  * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Examples).
+* Coding Exercise: Multiplication operation for `int` values.
+  * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Exercises).

 ### Methods
 * This section covers declaring and using methods with examples in java.
 Also provides insight to JavaDocs.